North Dakota • 2026 Tax Year • Updated March 1, 2026

 North Dakota Example: The "3-Layer Stack" in Action

-A manufacturing company in Fargo with 50 employees uses all three layers for infant/toddler care.
+A manufacturing company in Fargo with 50 employees uses all three layers for child care (children 0-60 months).

 Component Per Employee/Year 10 Employees with Infants